CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 # HTTPS Certificate Trust #

 CIS-CAT Pro Dashboard is currently only supported using Google Chrome.
 Other browsers may produce unexpected behaviors.
 Self-signed certificates will produce warnings within the browser as they are not fully trusted.
-Organizational certificates will receive this warning if they have not been added to the Java trust store.
+Organizational certificates will receive the below warning if they have not been added to the Java trust store.

 To view the details of the certificate selected to support Dashboard, select the `Not secure` text to the left of the URL.
 Select 'Certificte is not valid' to review the certificate details.
 View the `Details` tab to view the information on the validity dates of the certificate.
 For self-signed certificates, the warning can be ignored by selecting `Advanced` and `Proceed to localost`.
 Per some organization's security policies, self-signed certificates are not permitted.